waldevski/website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a Research Scientist in the Machine Learning for Code team at <a href="https://research.google/locations/montreal">Google DeepMind</a> in Montreal.
-I also serve as an Adjunct Professor at the Australian National University.
+I am a Research Scientist in the Machine Learning for Code team at <a href="https://deepmind.google">Google DeepMind</a>.
+I'm also an adjunct at the Australian National University.